-Brands who are familiar with the Instagram app will no doubt also be familiar with Instagram Stories (also known colloquially as IG Stories).
+Brands who are familiar with the Instagram app will no doubt also be familiar with a particular function under its platform — Instagram Stories (also known colloquially as IG Stories).

-Since the boom of Snapchat, video marketing has slowly but surely become a fundamental aspect of any truly great social media marketing strategy.
+Since the boom of Snapchat, video marketing has slowly but surely become a fundamental aspect of a great social media marketing strategy.
 More importantly, the use of Stories and vertical video across social media has rapidly increased with brands aiming to create engaging and interactive content.
-This is evident in the advent of YouTube Stories and Facebook Stories as well as the popularity of TikTok, although none match the scale of Instagram Stories in terms of marketing prowess.
-However, IG Stories are much more than just a tool for video marketing.
+This is evident in the advent of YouTube and Facebook Stories as well as the popularity of TikTok, although none have yet to match the scale of IG Stories in terms of marketing prowess.
+However, they are much more than just a tool for video marketing.

 Why Instagram Stories?

-This goes to show that Instagram Stories can be a powerful selling tool for brands looking to expand beyond increasing their visibility on the app.
+This goes to show that Instagram Stories forms an important aspect of Instagram marketing.
+They can be a powerful selling tool for brands looking to expand beyond increasing their visibility on the app.

 What are Instagram Stories?

 Instagram Stories are photos and videos posted by Instagram accounts that disappear after 24 hours.
 These posts live in the account’s archives after they expire.
-They may also be hosted on the user's profile page as a Highlight with a customizable thumbnail image.
-Because of their short lifespan and the added functions within the feature (i.e., stickers, polls, GIFs, etc.), they can come across as more authentic and engaging to viewers.
+They may also be hosted on the Instagram profile page as a Story Highlight with a customisable cover.
+Because of their short lifespan and the added functions within the feature, they can come across as more authentic and engaging to viewers.

-Most Instagram Stories features are available to all users, including:
+Most IG Stories features are available to all users, including:

 - Posts of photos and videos (within 15 seconds in length)